phylor/flash-thunder-box/README.md

 The Flash Thunder Box calculates that distance for you.
 It consists of a button which can be pressed twice (first time when the flash is spotted, second time when the thunder is being heard) and displays the approximate distance to the storm.

+# Building and Testing

+To run the test program (testing the LED and the 7-segment display), press the button connected to `D9` during uploading/starting.

 ## Components

 ### 4-Digit 7-Segment Display